topo-gps/ios-manual/en/main/your_location.rst

 Your location
 =============
-Your location is displayed on the :ref:`map <sec-map>` with the position marker:
+Your location is displayed on the :ref:`map <sec-maps>` with the position marker:

 .. figure:: ../_static/posmarker.png
    :height: 150px